 BGA trace routing

 Before manually routing traces out of a BGA, you’ll need to take the time to figure out the best connection order of the nets.
-This ordering is important so that the designer can route the traces in the most efficient patterns possible to connect the BGAs.
+This ordering is important so that the can route the traces in the most efficient patterns possible to connect the BGAs.
 Efficient routing patterns not only leave open space on the board for additional routing but will reduce or eliminate the need for vias.
 Vias take up space that you may need for other routing, and they can introduce undesirable signal characteristics.
 Using an auto router for BGA routing may actually increase your via count as it typically does not choose the best connection order of the nets.

 This is where using an auto-interactive router can be handy.
 It can quickly order the BGA connections for you.
 It will evaluate your selected nets in order to evenly distribute the traces on the board layers that you have enabled for routing.
 The auto-interactive router will then route the traces to connect the BGAs together in clean and precise routing patterns without using vias.
 These clean routing patterns will give you the additional board space that you will need for trace tuning or other routing edits later on.